 From DAOs to Crypto: How Blockchain is Impacting the C-Suite

-Arthur D. Little Executive Bootcamp, From DAOs to Crypto: How Blockchain is Impacting the C-Suite, provides an opportunity to learn about what enthusiasts view as the many benefits and the many risks of DAOs, crypto, etc. from two leading academics—Professors Robert D. Austin and Charles C. Y. Wang—and also from your executive peers in diverse industries and geographies.
+Arthur D. Little Executive Bootcamp, From DAOs to Crypto: How Blockchain is Impacting the C-Suite, provides an opportunity to learn about what enthusiasts view as the many benefits and the many risks of DAOs, crypto, and digital currencies in general, from two leading academics—Professors Robert D. Austin and Charles C. Y. Wang—and also from your executive peers in diverse industries and geographies.
 In two, 2-hour virtual, interactive sessions, you'll dig into two recent and important business cases, gaining clarity and a new depth of understanding of the nuanced issues the C-Suite and top executives face as they navigate the business opportunities and threats blockchain-based innovations present.

 Day 1, Feb 1, 2023 | 8am-10am EST | 2pm-4pm CET | 5pm- 7pm GST | see your local time